 Seecamp .32

 The Seecamp series of semi-auto pistols are the smallest on the market, but can still chamber the centerfire .32 ACP.
-The gun uses a chamber ring delayed blowback mechanism to keep it from recoiling too violently, at least with the .32 ACP version.
+The gun uses a chamber ring delayed blowback mechanism to keep it from recoiling too violently — at least in the .32 ACP version.
 The .380 variant is brutal.

-The Seecamp .32 ACP is only 4.25 inches long overall.
-That’s it.
-It’s all metal, so it weighs north of 11 ounces.
+The Seecamp .32 ACP measures just 4.25 inches in overall length.
+Despite its tiny size, its all-metal construction brings the weight to over 11 ounces.
 Still, it’s easy to conceal and disappears in most clothing options while providing .32 ACP firepower.
 If deep concealment is your goal, then the Seecamp is for you.

 The guns use a double-action-only trigger that isn’t terrible.
 It’s not the lightest, but it won’t affect accuracy.
 What does affect accuracy is the lack of sights.
 It’s a true belly gun that’s just point-and-shoot and not much more.